clickrain/switch/README.md

 ## A note about support

-While we have incentive to keep this project working because we use it frequently, we are not always available to provide support for the Video Link plugin.
+While we have incentive to keep this project working because we use it frequently, we are not always available to provide support for the Switch plugin.
 We therefore offer it to you, free of charge, but with no guarantee of support.
 Find something that's not working?
 Or could be improved?
 By all means, fix it!
 Submit a pull request, and we'll pull it into the project so